 New enforcement powers and penalties from 1 February 2023

-From 1 February 2023, Part 9A of the Children’s Guardian Act 2019 will come into force, which will allow the Children's Guardian to take action to ensure organisations comply with the Child Safe Standards.
+From 1 February 2023, Part 9A of the Children’s Guardian Act 2019 came into force, which allows the Children's Guardian to take action to ensure organisations comply with the Child Safe Standards.
 This means where organisations do not comply with the Child Safe Standards, the Children’s Guardian can:

 - issue a compliance notice to the organisation, or